omar-polo/gmid/README.md

 ## Architecture/Security considerations

-gmid is composed by two processes: a listener and an executor.
-The listener process is the only one that needs internet access and is sandboxed.
-When a CGI script needs to be executed, the executor (outside of the sandbox) sets up a pipe and gives one end to the listener, while the other is bound to the CGI script standard output.
+gmid is composed by four processes: the parent process, the logger, the listener and the executor.
+The parent process is the only one that doesn't drop privileges, but all it does is to wait for a SIGHUP to reload the configuration and spawn a new generation of children process.
+The logger processes gather the logs and prints 'em to stderr or syslog (for the time being.)
+The listener process is the only one that needs internet access and is sandboxed by default.
+The executor process exists only to fork and execute CGI scripts.
-This way, is still possible to execute CGI scripts without restrictions even in the presence of a sandboxed network process.

 On OpenBSD, the listener runs with the `stdio recvfd rpath inet` pledges, while the executor has `stdio sendfd proc exec`; both have unveiled only the served directories.
+The logger process has pledge `stdio`.

-On FreeBSD, the executor process is sandboxed with `capsicum(4)`.
+On FreeBSD, the listener process is sandboxed with `capsicum(4)`.

 On Linux, a `seccomp(2)` filter is installed in the listener to allow only certain syscalls, see [sandbox.c](sandbox.c) for more information